 Yelp has a great app that we used multiple times each day.
 It helped us find local coffee spots (surprisingly hard without Yelp!), a great, super-cheap Tex-Mex place buried in a mall, a cute soup-and-sandwich joint in a converted Victorian house, and an affordable-but-delicious burger place to take our cousins out to dinner.

 Because Yelp’s app knows your phone’s location, it’s trivial to ask it to show you what’s in your vicinity.
-You can filter by price, by distance, and by rating.
+You can filter by price, distance, and rating.
 And if you’re on the road, you can just scooch the map over a bit and redo the search, so you know what’s coming up in the next town you’ll hit.

 I always get frustrated when I stop for gas and then, a few miles down the road, see it for significantly cheaper.
 We used a free app called GasBuddy to check in on the prices all along the road we were on, to see what the best deal was.
-(A lot of people like another one, Waze.)
+(A lot of people like another one called Waze.)

-ProTip!
-If you’re below half a tank, and you’re getting close to a state line, use GasBuddy to see what the prices are like on both sides of the state line.
+ProTip: If you’re below half a tank, and you’re getting close to a state line, use GasBuddy to see what the prices are like on both sides of the state line.
 Because of state taxes, one will usually be a much better deal.

 Use Your Memberships

-AAA Cards, Sam’s Club / Costco Cards, Veteran’s Administration ID Cards, and even some credit cards — all of these groups have membership benefits that can give you significant deals when you’re on the road.
+AAA Cards, Sam’s Club / Costco Cards, Veteran’s Administration ID Cards, and even some credit cards: all of these groups have membership benefits that can give you significant deals when you’re on the road.

 If you’re already a member, you should be sure to get all of the benefits that come with your membership.
-Spend a few minutes on the organization website and you should find a “benefits” section that tells you about the deals you can get.
+Spend a few minutes on the organization's website and you should find a “benefits” section that tells you about the deals you can get.